TamiaLab/PySkCodeOnlineTester/README.md

 You can do whatever the AGPLv3 license allow you to do, BUT:
 - Some vendor files in the ``/static`` directory are under various licenses.
 Check vendor websites for more information.
 - All templates files in the ``/templates`` and media resources (images, logo, etc) are under copyright and **NOT** under the terms of the AGPLv3 license.
-- Some templates files include legal informations from the TamiaLab organisation.
+- Some templates files include legal information from the TamiaLab organisation.
 You are **NOT** allowed to use them for any derived works.

-Any derived works published under the legal terms of the TamiaLab organisation will be considered as impersonation and immediately taken down.
+Any derived works published with the legal terms of the TamiaLab organisation will be considered as impersonation and immediately taken down.

 ### Supported browsers

 Well, any recent browsers with HTML5 support should work.
 Tested in-lab with the latest version of Chrome and Firefox.

-The site template make heavy use of the Bootstrap 3.x framework.
+The site template make heavy use of the [Bootstrap 3.x framework](http://getbootstrap.com/) and [Font-Awesome icon library](http://fortawesome.github.io/Font-Awesome/).
 If your browser is supported by Boostrap, well, all features should work.
+JavaScript is not required in order for the website to work.

-For IE versions before 8, upgrade your browser right now, you have no excuse!
+For IE versions before 8, please upgrade your browser right now, you have no excuse!